Uterine fibroids and hysterectomy

 Women who have had abdominal hysterectomies should discuss with their doctors when exercise programs more intense than walking can be started.
 The abdominal muscles are important for supporting the upper body, and recovering strength may take a long time.
 Even after the wound has healed, the patient may have an on-going feeling of overall weakness, for some time.
 Some women do not feel completely well for as long as a year while others may recover in only a few weeks.

-If a woman has had her cervix removed, she no longer needs annual Pap smears.
+If a woman has had her cervix removed, she no longer needs annual Pap smears, unless she has had a prior history of abnormal Pap testing, or had cancer found at the surgery.
 However, women who have had any type of hysterectomy should continue to receive routine pelvic and breast exams, and mammograms.

 Because hysterectomy removes the uterus, a woman will no longer experience menstrual periods, even if she has not become menopausal.
 Studies show that women who have had hysterectomies become menopausal on average 1 to 3 years earlier than would naturally occur.